 Research Shows that the Best Cyber Defense Teams are Antisocial

 A new study that involved Army research to find the best cyber security defense team members showed that the best people for the job are antisocial, reconfirming what many people confirmed as the stereotypical programmer as the best person for the job.
 In March and April 2017, the Mid-Atlantic Collegiate Cyber Defense Competition studied a group of hackers and cyber security analysts to find the best in the industry.
-The results showed that analysts and defense teams did not need to consult other members of the group, because they were competent enough to find the answers without help from other team members.
+The results showed that analysts and defense teams did not need to consult other members of the group.
+This is because they were competent enough to find the answers without help from other team members.

 Successful Cyber Teams Don’t Need Discussion